isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

   </figure>
 </div>

-In the following image it is shown the Image Build plugin web page.
+The following image shows the Image Build plugin web page.
 Actually, what it is depicted are the different Image Build blueprints that are shipped by default. _The blueprint_ defines what should be included in your image.
 This includes packages, users, files, server settings ...

 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">
   <figure